 Furthermore, beets contain a compound called betaine, which has been linked to improved cardiovascular health.
 Pickling beets can help to retain these beneficial nutrients, making them a nutritious and tasty addition to any meal or snack.

-See also How long to cook frozen burger on george foreman
+See also How to cook english muffins

 Conclusion